 Q. What is the mission and vision of the National Safety Council?

-A. The National Safety Council (NSC) is a nonprofit, non-governmental, international public service organization that promotes safety and health.
-Founded in 1913 and chartered by the U.S. Congress in 1953, the NSC"s mission is to educate, protect, and influence society to adopt safety practices that prevent and mitigate human suffering and economic losses at work in our homes and communities and on our roads and highways.
+The National Safety Council (NSC) is a nonprofit, non-governmental, public service organization that promotes safety and health.
+Founded in 1913 and chartered by the U.S. Congress in 1953, the NSC's mission is to educate, protect, and influence society to adopt safety practices that prevent and mitigate human suffering and economic losses at work in our homes and communities and on our roads and highways.
 The National Safety Council, Nebraska has been a chapter of NSC since 1935.

-Q. How long has the Council served Omaha?
+Q. How long has the Council served Nebraska?